speedment/speedment-doc/pages/maven.md

     speedment:generate
 ```

-### Generate
+#### Generate
-By using the `speedment:generate` target we can generate code directly from the JSON configuration file without connecting to the database and without starting the Tool.
+The `speedment:generate` target is used to generate code directly from the JSON configuration file without connecting to the database and without starting the Tool.

-### Reload
+#### Reload
-By using the `speedment:reload` target we can reload the metadata from the database and merges any changes with the existing JSON configuration file without starting the Tool.
+The `speedment:reload` target is used to reload the metadata from the database and merges any changes with the existing JSON configuration file without starting the Tool.

-### Clear
+#### Clear
-By using the `speedment:clear` target we can remove all the generated files from our project without starting the Tool.
+The `speedment:clear` target is used to remove all the generated files from your project without starting the Tool.
 Files that are manually changed are protected by a cryptographic hash code and will not be removed.

-### Clear Tables
+#### Clear Tables
-By using the `speedment:clearTables` target we can remove all tables, columns, indexes and foreign keys from the configuration file.
+The `speedment:clearTables` target is used to remove all tables, columns, indexes and foreign keys from the configuration file.
 This is useful if you want clear you config file and then run Reload to obtain an exact copy of the database, regardless of the configuration file's previous state.

 ## Configuration
 The Speedment Maven Plugin can be configured in many ways.
 A special debug mode can be set and new functionality can be added dynamically by adding {{site.data.javadoc.TypeMapper}}s, Components and {{site.data.javadoc.InjectBundle}}s.

 ### Enable Debug Mode
-If we want to follow more closely what is going on in one or several of the Speedment Maven Plugin Maven  targets, we can enable *Debug Mode*.
-In this mode, information about what classes are being initiated are shown in the standard logger together with other data.
+If you want to follow more closely what is going on in one or several of the Speedment Maven Plugin Maven targets, you can enable *Debug Mode*.
+In this mode, information about what classes are being initiated is shown in the standard logger together with other data.
 This makes it easier to trouble-shoot problems and can provide valuable information in many cases.

 Enable debug mode by adding a `<debug>true</debug>` element in the POM as described hereunder: